 Game Vault markets itself as a sweepstakes casino.
 If you’ve read any of my other guides to these kinds of sites before, you’ll be aware that sweeps sites are free-to-play-at gaming platforms that offer Vegas-inspired games powered by virtual coins only.
 Said games usually come with no purchase requirement, and real money gaming is not outright offered.

-Sweepstakes platforms rely on their bonuses, which usually offer-up generous helpings of free gaming tokens, to attract new players – an approach that’s sort-of shared by Game Vault.
+Sweepstakes platforms rely on their bonuses, which usually offer-up generous helpings of free gaming tokens, to bring in new players – an approach that’s sort-of shared by Game Vault.

 Right now, Game Vault is currently advertising a new customer bonus good for $20 worth of “Free Play Credits”.
 However, a look at the brand’s T&Cs reveal that this operator also offers real money games – leading me to doubt whether this is really the sweepstakes gaming platform it claims to be; red flag number one.
 Nevertheless, let’s look at the steps involved in claiming the offer.